 The key elements of reservoir behaviour are its storage capacity and ability to permit fluids to flow.
-Sigra specialise in determining the factors that control fluid flow using field and laboratory techniques to do so.
+Sigra specialises in determining the factors that control fluid flow, using field and laboratory techniques to do so.
 Some characterisation can be achieved by short term testing while some other factors can only be determined by long term monitoring of reservoir behaviour.

 The flow of fluids through a reservoir is governed by the fluid potential gradient, the thickness of the reservoir and its permeability.

-Fluid potential can be either described in terms of pressure terms (petroleum) or head terms (hydrogeological).
+Fluid potential can be either described in terms of pressure (petroleum) or head (hydrogeological).